Idli Kadai: Marketing

 Promotional campaigns for the film began in mid-August, with the film's posters being branded in popcorn buckets at selected multiplexes across Tamil Nadu.
 Furthermore, 3D standees and posters were branded across select hoardings, buses, autos, malls and theatres, across Chennai and parts of Tamil Nadu.
 The trailer for Idli Kadai was released on 20 September 2025 at the Prozone Mall, Coimbatore.
 Pre-release events were held at the Raja Muthaiah Mandram in Madurai on 24 September, and at Morais City in Tiruchirappalli on 25 September.
 The team also collaborated with Zepto, with the film's posters branded on Zepto delivery bags.

 Release

 Theatrical

 The film was initially scheduled to be released in theatres on 10 April 2025 during the week of Puthandu (Tamil New Year), but was removed from that date in March 2025 as filming was not complete by then.
 On 4 April 2025, the makers announced a new release date of 1 October 2025.
 The film was released in Telugu as Idli Kottu.

 Distribution

 The distribution rights for Tamil Nadu were acquired by Red Giant Movies.
 The theatrical rights in the Telugu states were acquired by Sri Vedakshara Movies.
 Phars Film acquired the overseas theatrical rights for ₹120 million.
 Ahimsa Entertainment and Boleyn Cinemas acquired the United Kingdom theatrical rights.
+Malik Streams Corporation acquired the Malaysia theatrical rights.